-Large game is not concentrated year-round here, with the natural cycle of rainfall dictating the seasonal movement of wildlife along the Huab River.
-Activities at Damaraland Camp revolve around exploring the Haub River system, featuring guided nature drives and walks.
-Morning and afternoon drives in search for desert-adapted elephant are a great favourite.
-Gemsbok, greater kudu, springbok, and occasionally lion, cheetah, elephants and black rhino can be spotted.
-Interesting flora such as euphorbias and shepherd’s trees can be viewed on the way to some of Africa’s best known rock engravings, including the famous Twyfelfontein etchings (subject to availability and at additional cost).
+Activities at Damaraland Camp revolve around exploring the Huab River system, featuring guided nature drives and walks.
+Morning and afternoon drives in search of desert-adapted elephant are a great favourite, and whilst this is not primarily a big game destination, gemsbok, greater kudu, springbok, lion, cheetah and black rhino can also sometimes be spotted.
+Interesting flora such as euphorbias and shepherd’s trees can be viewed on the way to some of Africa’s best known rock engravings, including the famous Twyfelfontein.

 The close link with the community allows for excellent cultural experiences, where guests can learn about the unique heritage of the local peoples, which include Nama-Damara, Herero, Owambo, and the displaced Riemvasmaakers of South Africa.
 This activity allows you to respectfully engage with these communities and it also includes a visit to the local Bergsig School.

 A visit to Damaraland Camp is all about peace and isolation under huge blue skies, beside the auburn basalt peaks of the Etendeka Mountains.